 Twelve years later, pro-Putin and pro-Russian parties from different parts of the European Union are gaining strength in Europe. – The importance of parties with sentiment towards Russia will be much higher – said The Warsaw Institute Review expert – Western Europe will increase its support for Russia.
 In my opinion, the next few years will see the EU Member States continue to draw closer to Russia.
 As a result, Russia is once again receiving a signal that it can start to behave aggressively in Europe. – The West did not draw any conclusions from the aggression against Georgia – he added.

 According to Kremlin policy analysts, the political situation in the EU may be the beginning of a “reset” of relations between the West and Russia and the beginning of a greater division in the EU.
 The ideal scenario is a strong Europe with clear Euro-Atlantic support.

-The four lectures were followed by a Q&A session between the participants of the event and the panelists moderated by the Editor-in-Chief, Izabela Wojtyczka.
 Dr. Zgorzelski expressed his concern about relations between China and Russia, pointing out that Europe needs help and cooperation with the United States.
 Prof. Bajda called for the initiation of the Polish doctrine of policy towards the Central European States; while Grzegorz Kuczyński pointed out that Europe should take a pro-Atlantic approach instead of giving Russia a clean slate in new relations.